miguoliang/old_blog/_posts/2019-10-25-server-side-rendering-seo-guide-for-angular.md

 ## What's the problem without SSR

 Generally CSR is good, but it is not SEO friendly.
 Because the crawler can not download the whole page in time.
-It can make the crawling sequence longer and longer, so Google can not index this page in a short time.
+It can make the crawling sequence longer and longer, so crawler can not index this page in a short time.
 That's bad really?
 So SSR is supported by Angular to make the app SEO friendly.

 ## How to work with SSR